isaacmcallister843/Pipe_flow_simulation/README.md

 Note that since no target head was provided the total system head was set to 0.
 The error term represents the net system head (Target - Head of system) closer to 0 the better.

 The last useful tool is the turbo machinery simulator.
-Data for the pump/turbine/whatever will given in the form of a equation relating head as a function of flowrate, or a data table containing head and flowrate values.
+Data for the pump/turbine/whatever will be given in the form of a equation relating head as a function of flowrate, or a data table containing head and flowrate values.
 This simulator supports both, in the case of data tables numpy is used to find a quadratic polynomial relating head and flowrate.

 For the pump_system class:
 - Needed variables